top of page

 WHO WE ARE

-Debbie, Rita, Lew, Lee and Lucia began discussing and wanted to bring the community together to find solutions to the growing homeless crisis in our neighboring cities.
-Together with they incorporated MBSAFE in March, 2019 and is an a-political, nonprofit, tax exempt corporation.
+We began discussing homelessness and wanted to bring the community together to find solutions to the growing homeless crisis in our neighboring cities.

 IMG_6981.JPG